aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToSQL) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+The following example demonstrates how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}